 - If you have some simple thoughts on how to improve the design that can be easily described in text, have it at the end of the section.
-Visual comps are great, but we’ll work with you on that.
+Visual comps are great, but I’ll work with you on that.

 - EXCEPTION: The authors are not interested in making suggestions for how to improve weapons, torture devices, bombs, etc. If there is a general-purpose aspect to these devices that can be abstracted, sure, no harm in that.
-But we’re really not into the notion of helping kill or harm people.
+But I’re really not into the notion of helping kill or harm people.

 Don’t forget these “don’ts” in analyses:

 - Don’t forget that if it seems broken, you can use the technique of Apology.
 Try and imagine how it could work the way it’s being shown.
 Is something deeper going on?
 Is the technology more sophisticated than it seems at first glance (or could it be)?
 If you can imagine an apology, label it as such and include your explanation.

 - Don’t just rag on a movie.
 As you can see in the examples already in the database, I want to evaluate, not just bitch or whine.
 Be factual and fair and be aware of historical context.

 - Don’t add fan theories unless they’re solidly grounded in the evidence that the interfaces provide.